Lunch-Munchers/socketier/README.md

 # Disclamer

-This code is intended for educational purposes and may require further enhancements for production use.
-Use at your own discretion.
+This program is intended to be used only for shits and giggles, if you have any suggestions/tips i would greatly appreaciate it, dm _seasponge on discord for any inquiries